digitallawyer/openlegaldictionary/_definitions/lambeth-degree.md

 ---
 title: Lambeth Degree
 permalink: "/definitions/lambeth-degree.html"
 body: In Engllsh law.
-A degree conferred by the Archbishop of Canterbury, ln prejudice of the unlverslties.
+A degree conferred by the Archbishop of Canterbury, in prejudice of the unlverslties.
 3 Steph.
 Comm.
 65; 1 Bl.
 Comm.
 381
 published_at: '2018-07-07'
 layout: post